-I,, hereby request permis ssion from the(Program), and (Program Director) to b be able to "moonlight" at (Facil ity), in the capacity of resident/fellow at the compensation rate of "time and a half" of the current resident/fellow hourly rate.
+١, , nereby request perr hission from the (Program), and

+(Program Director) to o be able to "moonlight" at

+(Faci lity), in the capacity of resident/fellow at the

+com pensation rate of \$120 per hour.

-I understand the ACGME Common Program Requirements (VI.F.5.a, b, c) state: "Moonlighting must not interfere with the ability of the resident to achieve the goals and objectives of the educational program, and must not interfere with the resident's fitness for work nor compromise patient safety.
-Time spent by residents in internal and external Moonlighting (as defined by the ACGME and noted within this policy) must be counted towards the 80-hour maximum weekly limit.
-PGY-1 residents are not permitted to moonlight."
-Performance in my training program will be monitored closely for the effect of these activities and adverse effects may lead to withdrawal of this permission.
+mus educ com (as c max my t t not interfere with the ability of the resignational program, and must not interfere promise patient safety.
+Time spent by redefined by the ACGME and noted within the imum weekly limit.
+PGY-1 residents are in sidents in internal and external Moonlighting his policy) must be counted towards the 80-hour not permitted to moonlight."
+Performance in y for the effect of these activities and adverse

-Further, I understand residency/fellowship education is a full-time endeavor and my Program Director must ensure that moonlighting does not interfere with my ability to achieve the goals and objectives of my training program.
-Moonlighting is a privilege and is at the discretion of the program director.
-The program director can deny any moonlighting request for any reason.
+Dire goal disc ctor must ensure that moonlighting does s and objectives of my training program. ducation is a full-time endeavor and my Program not interfere with my ability to achieve the Moonlighting is a privilege and is at the ram director can deny any moonlighting request

 1. Describe Moonlighting Service:

 2. List Moonlighting Site:

 3. Date of Moonlighting: Number of Hours Worked:

-REQUIF RED SIGNATURES AND APPROVALS:
+REQ UIRED SIGNATURES AND APPROVALS:

 Resident/Fellow Date

 Program Director Date

 Designated Institutional Official Date

-Title: Resident/Fellow Leave of Absence - Procedural Requirements
+Title: Trainee Leave of Absence - Procedural Requirements